Webcam Recorder — Record Video Online Free

 Click "Start Recording"

-Your browser will request camera and microphone permission.
+Your browser requests camera and microphone permission.
 Click Allow.
-The live camera feed appears and the recorder is ready to capture.
+The live camera preview appears in the viewer and the webcam recorder is ready to capture on the next click.

 2

 The red timer counts up while recording is active.
-You can record as long as your browser tab stays open and your camera feed is running.
+You can record as long as your browser tab stays open and your device has enough RAM.
+There is no hard time limit — record a short clip or a full presentation.

 3

-Click Stop Recording when you are done.
-The recording is assembled instantly in your browser memory — no upload required.
+Click Stop Recording when done.
+The recording is assembled instantly in your browser memory — no upload is required and processing is instantaneous regardless of clip length.

 4